How to Copy a Formula in Excel

 Copy Formula to an Entire Column or Row

-Excel provides a really quick way to copy a formula to a column or a row.
+In Excel, you can quickly copy a formula to an entire column or a row.

-To copy a formula down a column, first, enter a formula in a cell.
-Then, select the cell with the formula, and hover the mouse cursor over a small square at the lower right-hand corner of the cell (It’s called Fill handle).
-As you hover, the cursor will change to a black plus sign (+).
-Hold that plus sign and drag the fill handle down the column over the cells where you want to copy the formula.
+To copy a formula to a column or a row, first, enter a formula in a cell.
+Then, select the formula cell (D1), and hover your cursor over a small green square at the lower right corner of the cell.
+As you hover, the cursor will change to a black plus sign (+), which is called the Fill Handle.
+Click and hold that fill handle, and drag it in any direction you want (column or row) over the cells to copy the formula.

-When you copy the formula to a range of cells, cell reference will automatically change based on a relative position of rows and columns and the formula will perform calculations based on the values in those cell references (See below).
+When you copy a formula to a range of cells, cell references of the formula will automatically adjust based on the relative location of rows and columns and the formula will perform calculations based on the values in those cell references (See below).

 In the same way, you can drag the formula into adjacent cells to the left, to the right, or upwards.

-Another way to apply the formula to the entire column is by double-clicking the ‘plus sign’ instead of dragging it.
-When you double-click the plus sign, it copies the formula down as far as there is any data to the left.
+Another way to copy the formula to an entire column is by double-clicking the fill handle instead of dragging it.
+When you double-click the fill handle, it immediately applies the formula as far as there is any data to the adjacent cell.

 Copy a Formula to a Range Without Copying Formatting

-Copying a formula to a range of cells by dragging the fill handle not only copies the formula, but also the source cell formatting such as font color or background color, currency symbols, the decimal places, etc (as shown below).
+When you copy a formula to a range of cells with the fill handle, it copies the source cell’s formatting too, such as font color or background color, currency, percentage, time, etc (as shown below).

-To prevent copying the cell formatting, drag the fill handle as shown above.
-After that, click the ‘Auto Fill Options’ at the lower right-hand corner of the last cell, and in the drop-down menu, select ‘Fill Without Formatting’.
+To prevent copying the cell formatting, drag the fill handle and click the ‘Auto Fill Options’ at the lower right-hand corner of the last cell.
+Then, in the drop-down menu, select ‘Fill Without Formatting’.

 Copy an Excel Formula with Only Number Formatting

-But if you want to copy and paste the formula with only the formula and the number formatting such as percentage format, currency format, etc, use Excel’s Copy & Paste feature.
+If you want to copy the formula with only the formula and the formatting such as percentage format, decimal points, etc.

 Copy the formula and select all the cells to which you want to copy the formula.
 On the ‘Home’ tab, click the arrow below the ‘Paste’ button on the ribbon.
-Then, select the ‘Formulas & Number Formatting’ icon from the drop-down to paste only the formula and the number formatting.
+Then, click the ‘Formulas & Number Formatting’ icon (the icon with % fx) from the drop-down to paste only the formula and the number formatting.

 This option only copies formula and number formatting but ignores all other cell formattings like background color, font color, etc.

-Select the cell with the formula to select it and press
+Select the cell with the formula and press

-Ctrl+C to copy the formula.
+Ctrl + C to copy it.
 Then, select non-adjacent cells/ranges while pressing and holding the

-Ctrl + V to paste the formula and press
+Ctrl + V to paste the formula and hit

 Enter to complete.